-As part of the conversion process the trustees assessed major risks to which the academy trust is exposed, in particular those relating to the specific provision of teaching, facilities management, pupil welfare and other operational areas of the academy trust and its finances.
+The trustees assess major risks to which the academy trust is exposed, in particular those relating to the specific provision of teaching, facilities management, pupil welfare and other operational areas of the academy trust and its finances.
 Procedures are in place to safeguard children and staff and systems are in place to assess health and safety issues.
 A number of systems are in place in relation to the control of finance and where significant financial risk still remains there is adequate insurance cover.